DDMAL/e2e-omr-documentation/tutorial/generation-and-correction.md

 can also be manually created through a tool like Microsoft Excel or LibreOffice Calc.

-If text alignment data is provided, the encoding job will attempt to match the text to neumes and group them as syllables.
+If text alignment data is provided, the MEI Encoding job will attempt to match the text to neumes and group them as syllables.
 Otherwise there will be one syllable in the entire staff.
 For grouping neume components into neumes, a heuristic is used based on the